MrBartusek/corkus.py/docs/getting_started/quick_start.rst

     async def main():
         async with Corkus() as corkus:
+            # Do your API stuff here
             pass
-            # Do your API stuff here

     loop = asyncio.get_event_loop()
     loop.run_until_complete(main())

 If you are not familiar with `asyncio`_ that snippet may seam a bit scarry.
 Don't worry!
 Thats a minimal requirement to run asynchronous python code!
-All code that ``main()`` is now asynchronous.
+All code inside ``main()`` is now asynchronous.

 You probably see that this snippet also uses a `Context Manager`_ in order to simplify the code.
 You don't need to use it, this code works exactly the same: